 FAQ

-Please remove your shoes upon entering the studio, to provide a clean environment in which to exercise.
+Please remove your shoes upon entering the studio.
 All equipment is cleaned after each and every use.

 Street parking is available and there are 2 spaces (loading zone) in front of the studio.